AguaClara/Textbook/AIDE/About/Clarifier.rst

 Generate New Models of the Clarifier
 ========================================

 Edit the configurations to create new models of the clarifier.
-Send us |feedback| to share how you are using the clarifier model and to give us suggestions for how to make these models easier to use.
+Send us |feedback| to share how you are using the clarifier model, to give us suggestions for how to make these models easier to use, and to report any bugs.

 .. _figure_configClarifier: